keyvan-amiri/PGTNet/conversion/README.md

 2. `event_attributes`, `event_num_att`, `case_attributes`, `case_num_att`: Categorical and numerical attribute names at both the event-level and case-level.
 3. `train_val_test_ratio`: Training, validation, and test data ratio.
 4. A boolean attribute called `target_normalization`.
 By default, we use a 0.64-0.16-0.20 data split ratio.
 When `target_normalization` is set to True (the default value), the target attribute is normalized based on the duration of the longest case, ensuring values fall within the range of zero to one.
+This normalization proved to be helpful since we have highly skewed distribution for the target attribuite: see [Target attribute: histogram visualization](https://github.com/keyvan-amiri/GT-Remaining-CycleTime/tree/main/conversion/target%20attribute%20distribution).

 **Dataset Structure:**